jbcool17/jbencoding/README.md

 # jbvideo

-- These some formulas I gather while I was a video engineer.
+- These some formulas I gathered while I was video engineering...
 - Work in progress...
+- More to come.